What is a field course?

 When are applications due?

-The first round of applications are due Friday February 2, 2024 but you can apply after that if there is space left in a course.
+The first round of applications is due Friday February 2, 2024, but you can apply after that if there is space left in a course.
 Based on the number of courses that Queen’s faculty offer, we are able to reserve spots in other courses for Queen’s students.
 If you apply by February 2, 2024, you will have the best chance to get accepted into your top choices.

 After this date, spaces not filled will become available to all students on a first-come, first-served basis until courses are filled.
-This means that you may also have an opportunity to attend a course where Queen’s didn’t have reserved spots (assuming there are places still available ).
+This means that you may also have an opportunity to attend a course where Queen’s didn’t have reserved spots (assuming there are places still available).
 The OUPFB site will periodically update the course listings, indicating which courses have spots available.
 Note that courses may be cancelled if there are too few applicants by the deadline.

 What if I don't get into my first-choice course?